Ssemaganda-George/otc/IMPROVEMENTS.md

 - [x] CSS animations and transitions - Smooth animations and hover effects
 - [x] Component organization - All new components created and properly structured
 - [x] Branding update - Changed from "SAK OneTechConnect" to "OneTechConnect" throughout the site
+- [x] Multi-page structure - Converted from single-page to multi-page application with dedicated pages for each section
+- [x] Navigation improvements - Updated to use React Router with active page highlighting
+- [x] Homepage optimization - Streamlined homepage with key highlights and links to detailed pages

 ### In Progress 🔄
 - [ ] Content review and refinement